ANRGUSC/coding_gpt_testing/README.md

 Once the starter code was prepared, we wrote a program called query_writer.py to create the queries using the LeetCode CSV file and the extracted starter code files.
 A sample query, query_sample.txt, is provided in the create_queries_responses folder.
 The full queries were saved as query{question_number}.txt, with each file corresponding to its respective question number.
 Note: To generate all queries, you must edit the script to specify the difficulty level (“easy,” “medium,” or “hard”).

-Finally, to generate responses using ChatGPT’s GPT-3.5-turbo, we wrote getCode.py, which uses an API key for access.
+Finally, to generate responses using ChatGPT’s GPT-3.5-turbo, we wrote getCode.py, which uses an API key for access to ChatGPT.
+To change the model of testing, you can specify which model you want in the script.
 We automated this step using automate_queries.py to run all queries simultaneously, storing the responses in code_query{question_number}.py, with each file corresponding to its respective question number.
+A sample output can be found in the folder ouput_code.

 When we returned to Chain of Thought (CoT) prompt engineering, you can find an example query in CoTquery.txt.
-Additionally, when we incorporated failed test cases, an example query is available the folder queries called IncorporatingFailedQuery.txt.
+Additionally, when we incorporated failed test cases, an example query is available in the folder queries called IncorporatingFailedQuery.txt.

 The original dataset of problems is obtained from https://www.kaggle.com/datasets/gzipchrist/leetcode-problem-dataset/code